sureshgorakala/Text-Mining-using-R/README.md

 numTweets is used in the twitter search and later in to set the SEED for the analysis algorithm.

 tweetData holds the data that we want to analyse.
 Here I have done a simple search for the text "flight" in English.
 See [Getting Data via twitteR](https://sites.google.com/site/miningtwitter/basics/getting-data/by-twitter) for more ideas.
+Look in "topic-exploration.R" and "Sentiment.R" for more ways to look at the data downloaded in "Topic Modelling.R"